Service Rules and Regulations

-One system of alternating current, 60 cycles per second, at a distribution voltage of 14,400/24,900Y, is supplied throughout the Cooperative's system.
-The voltage, number of phases, and type of metering which will be supplied, depend upon the Cooperative's available facilities, and upon the character, size, and location of the load to be served.
+A. One system of alternating current, 60 cycles per second, at a distribution voltage of 14,400/24,900Y, is supplied throughout the Cooperative's system.
+The service voltage, number of phases, and type of metering which will be supplied, depend on the Cooperative's available facilities, and upon the character, size, and location of the load to be served.

-The standard nominal service voltages are described below and are maintained in accordance with United States Department of Agriculture, Rural Utilities Service Bulletin 1724D-113 dated May 16, 2012, which refers to and relies on ANSI standard C84.1-2011:
+The standard nominal voltages are described below and are maintained in accordance with United States Department of Agriculture, Rural Utilities Service Bulletin 1724D-113 dated May 16, 2012k, which refers to and relies on ANSI standard C84.1-2011.

 Single-phase, 3-wire, 120/240 volts